EvanPalmer/sa-takehome-project-node/README.md

 My build is clearly not production ready.
 I'll break this up into two sections: Productionize and TODO.

 1. Productionize
-_This is work that would be required or highly recommened for a real build, but I wouldn't set this up for the assignment, there are two branches.
+_This is work that would be required or highly recommened for a real build, but I wouldn't set this up for the assignment._

 - Need a proper deploy pipeline, and automation across environments
 - ERP/Caltalog integration
 - Unit and functional test coverage